 Useful for teaching wild animals, action verbs and mother-child bonding as well.

 This book cannot be scanned because the finger puppet is detachable.

 5. Where’s my mummy? (board book, hard cover, touchy-feely)

 A book with the almost classical topic – a baby animal is lost and in search of his mummy.
 He will meet many animals on the way and go through many emotions until he finds his real mother.
 The book also has a touchy-feely part – the fur of a tiger – his mother.
 Excellent for sensory play and connecting baby animals to their parents.

 What do you think about our latest books?
 Have you ever read any of them?
 How would you use them in your classroom?
-Drop me a message via the Contact form.
+If you wish to get these scanned books, drop me a message via the Contact form.